 We then add to these case reserves, our estimates for additional case reserves, and an estimate for incurred but not reported reserves ("IBNR").
-These estimates are generally based upon our experience with similar claims, our knowledge of potential industry loss levels for each loss, and industry information which we gather and retain in our REMS® modeling system.
+These estimates are generally based upon our experience with similar claims, our knowledge of potential industry loss levels for each loss, and industry information which we gather and retain in our REMS(C) modeling system.
 The estimation of claims resulting from catastrophic events is inherently difficult because of the variability and uncertainty associated with property catastrophe claims.
-During 2003, with the accumulation of ten years of historical information on our claims and claim expenses, we adopted a new system to reassess our property catastrophe reserves on our older accident years.
+During 2003, with the accumulation of ten years of historical information on our claims reserves on our older accident years.